fenago/pytest-quick-start-guide/pytest-quick-start-guide/Lab_5.md

-Often, tests need a supporting file, for example a CSV file containing data about comedy series, as we saw in the last chapter. `pytest-datadir` allows you to save files alongside your tests and easily access them from the tests in a safe manner.
+Often, tests need a supporting file, for example a CSV file containing data about comedy series, as we saw in the last lab. `pytest-datadir` allows you to save files alongside your tests and easily access them from the tests in a safe manner.